CodeBook Lab

 - Run LLM annotation experiments

-- Evaluate outputs against human labels
+- Score outputs against human labels

-codebook.json and a human-annotated ground-truth.csv
+codebook.json + human-annotated ground-truth.csv

-Accuracy, agreement, runtime, energy, and emissions tradeoffs
+Accuracy, agreement, runtime, energy, and emissions metrics